adhit7/shop-tailwind/README.md

-# Getting Started with Create React App
+# Getting Started with Tailwind CSS

 This project was created with React and Tailwind.